Tinjis/dns_hunting/README.md

-A Python-based DNS hunting tool for records and reverse DNS lookups.
+A Python-based DNS hunting tool for IPv4, IPv6, TXT, Start of Authority, Mail Exchange records and reverse DNS lookups.